bigbag/crosspoint-reader/README.md

-# CrossPoint Reader
+# Papyrix

-Firmware for the **Xteink X4** e-paper display reader (unaffiliated with Xteink).
+A lightweight, user-friendly firmware fork for the **Xteink X4** e-paper display reader.
 Built using **PlatformIO** and targeting the **ESP32-C3** microcontroller.

-CrossPoint Reader is a purpose-built firmware designed to be a drop-in, fully open-source replacement for the official Xteink firmware.
-It aims to match or improve upon the standard EPUB reading experience.
+Papyrix is a fork of [CrossPoint Reader](https://github.com/daveallie/crosspoint-reader), focused on creating a light, streamlined reading experience with improved UI defaults.

 ![](./docs/images/cover.jpg)

+## Fork Information

+**Papyrix** (from "papyrus" - ancient scrolls) is a community fork with the goal of providing a lighter, more user-friendly firmware version while maintaining full compatibility with the original CrossPoint Reader.

+### Changes from Original

+- **Font size setting** - Added configurable font sizes (Small/Medium/Large)
+- **Redesigned home screen** - New 2x2 grid layout for better navigation
+- **Improved UI font** - Updated from Ubuntu 10pt to 12pt for better readability
+- **Better default font size** - Changed to 16pt Normal for comfortable reading

 ## Motivation

 E-paper devices are fantastic for reading, but most commercially available readers are closed systems with limited customisation.
-The **Xteink X4** is an affordable, e-paper device, however the official firmware remains closed.
+The **Xteink X4** is an affordable e-paper device, however the official firmware remains closed.
-CrossPoint exists partly as a fun side-project and partly to open up the ecosystem and truely unlock the device's potential.

-CrossPoint Reader aims to:
+Papyrix aims to:
-* Provide a **fully open-source alternative** to the official firmware.
+* Provide a **lightweight, open-source alternative** to the official firmware.
 * Offer a **document reader** capable of handling EPUB content on constrained hardware.
 * Support **customisable font, layout, and display** options.
 * Run purely on the **Xteink X4 hardware**.